-Writers Guild nominee Anne Toole is a creative writer whose credits include computer games, webseries, television drama, comics, and short fiction.
+Writers Guild Award-winner Anne Toole is a creative writer whose credits include video games, webseries, animation, television drama, comics, and short fiction.
 With a penchant for telling stories with a light tone and a dark underbelly, she prefers writing contemporary mysteries, science fiction, fantasy, horror and the occasional romance.
-She most recently wrote for the Emmy-winning webseries THE LIZZIE BENNET DIARIES.
+She most recently wrote CURSE OF THE PHARAOHS for ASSASSIN’S CREED: ORIGINS and won a Writers Guild Award for her work on HORIZON ZERO DAWN.
+She also created the hundred episode series ALLES LIEBE, ANNETTE and wrote for the Emmy-winning webseries THE LIZZIE BENNET DIARIES.

 Anne started her career in television and has worked in syndication, cable, broadcast primetime and daytime.
 After writing for DAYS OF OUR LIVES, she was hired away as Head Writer for a game based on the STARGATE SG-1 series.
 She then earned the Writers Guild nomination for her work on THE WITCHER, a dark fantasy game.
 She has since acted as writer and narrative design consultant on a diversity of titles, ranging from casual to console, single-player to massively multi-player, and serious to entertainment, for young adults as well as mature audiences.
 Recent credits include LOST GIRL: THE GAME, an iOS game based on the hit Syfy series, and ROCK OF THE DEAD, a horror comedy game for 360/PS3.